hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - [AU Base Practitioner](StructureDefinition-au-practitioner.html)
 - [AU Base Related Person](StructureDefinition-au-relatedperson.html)

-Pronouns is represented with the [Individual Pronouns extension](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension.
-In AU Base the value element of the [Individual Pronouns extension](http://hl7.org/fhir/StructureDefinition/individual-pronouns) is constrained to be [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).
+Pronouns is represented with the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension.
+In AU Base the value element of the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension is constrained to be [Australian Pronouns](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/australian-pronouns-1) ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).

-When populating the value element of the [Individual Pronouns extension](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension:
+When populating the value element of the [Individual Pronouns](http://hl7.org/fhir/StructureDefinition/individual-pronouns) extension:
 - *they/them/their/theirs/themselves* may be represented by sending the LOINC Answer (LA) code LA29520-6
 - *she/her/her/hers/herself* may be represented by sending the LOINC Answer (LA) code LA29519-8
 - *he/him/his/his/himself* may be represented by sending the LOINC Answer (LA) code LA29518-0